Car Hire In Slovenia Hints, Tips & All You Need To Know

 In case of an accident, theft, or other unfortunate circumstances, you can call 112 for ambulances or fire trucks and 113 for the police (emergencies).
 If your car breaks down, you can either call the number provided by your Slovenia rental car company or the general, public Slovenia roadside assistance service at 1987.

 There are no toll booths on Slovenia motorways.
-Still, you must have a so-called vinjeta Slovenia, essentially a prepaid vignette that allows you to use the highways.
-This is one of the essential Slovenia driving tips!
+Still, you must have a so-called vinjeta Slovenia, essentially a prepaid vignette that allows you to use the main highways.
+This is one of the essential Slovenia driving tips I can’t stress enough!
+I got in trouble the first time I drove in Slovenia as I had no idea.

-That DARS vignette can be purchased at various locations around the country, including all fuel stations (in Slovenia and its neighboring countries), post offices, automobile club branches, and certain kiosks near border crossings.
-We can’t stress enough how important this is, since the fine for not having one while using the Slovenia motorways is very high.
+That DARS vignette can be purchased at various locations around the country, including all fuel/gas stations (in Slovenia and its neighboring countries), post offices, automobile club branches, and certain kiosks near border crossings.
+We can’t stress enough how important this is since the fine for not having one while using the Slovenia motorways is very high.

-However, when you rent a car in Slovenia, your car should already have a valid vignette.
+However, when renting a car in Slovenia, your car should already have a valid vignette.
 But do make sure to double-check this or ask about it when picking up your vehicle.

 It’s not unusual in the summer months for a random thunderstorm to come out of nowhere.
 This is a common occurrence in Slovenia, and it’s essential to be aware of it.
 If this happens and you do not feel happy driving in this type of weather, pull over and wait for it to pass.
 These storms tend to give quite quickly.